Show All Answers

 No, COVID-19 vaccines will not be mandated in Kansas at this time.
 Documentation of COVID-19 vaccination will be required by some countries for international travel and may be required in some states to attend sporting events or other large events.
 If you have travel plans, please make sure you know where COVID-19 vaccination will be required.

 You should also bring your health insurance card if you have one.
-You will not be charged (vaccines are free), but the vaccine provider may bill your insurer a fee for administering the vaccine.
+You will not be charged -- vaccines are free -- however, the vaccine provider may bill your insurer a fee for administering the vaccine.
 No patient will receive a bill, and no patient will be turned away if they do not have insurance.

 Some vaccination sites ask for proof of identity to accurately document the spelling of your name and address in the immunization registry and to make sure you fall within the authorized age range for vaccination.
 Entering your information and your COVID-19 vaccine in the immunization registry makes sure there is a record of your vaccine in case you lose your vaccination card and need it to travel or work.
 This information is never shared with ICE or immigration enforcement agencies or law enforcement.